Need to know

-- Domestic flights and flights to New Zealand booked by 31 July 2021 for travel before 28 February 2022.
+- Domestic flights and flights to New Zealand if you book and travel before 28 February 2022.

 New travel dates need to be within 12 months of your original booking date, and you'll need to pay for any fare increase.

 International flights to Los Angeles, Tokyo, Tonga, Rarotonga and Port Moresby are suspended.
 Domestic flights are still operating.

 Virgin Australia Group exited voluntary administration when it was transferred to new owners, Bain Capital in November 2020.

 Can you get a refund on Virgin flights?